 Upon moving to Atlanta in 1979 she studied dance at City Center (also known as Terpsicore) and married Brad Dominy of Dominy Construction.
 Having earned her license in Massage Therapy that year at the Swedish Institute for Massage and Oriental Studies in NY she continued to train and became a Certified Neuromuscular Therapist, co-founding the Neuromuscular Center of Atlanta with Therapist Jim Gabriel until a car accident briefly changed her plans.
 During her recovery she began teaching in Conyers at the Mimi Hutson Dance Studio in 1986 and purchased the business when Miss Mimi retired in 1988 after 49 years of serving the community.

 After another 10 years of renting space from Miss Mimi, the studio moved to West Avenue and became known as Dominy School of the Performing Arts, Inc., expanding to include International Dance, Drama, Music, Voice and Martial Arts to its class offerings.
-Another 10 years passed before moving to our present 6000 sq ft location at 2204 Salem Rd SE to share space with Academy of the Arts.
-We are grateful and humbled by God’s magnificent provisions for us and look forward to the years ahead!
+We now offer classes through Zoom and we are grateful and humbled by God’s magnificent provisions for us and look forward to the years ahead!